poridhiEng/poridhi-labs/Poridhi Labs/Linux Labs/Lab 02/README.md

 - A **primary group** is the default group assigned to a user when they create new files.
 Each user must have a primary group.
 - **Supplementary groups** provide additional permissions and access to resources.
 A user can belong to multiple supplementary groups, which help in fine-grained access control.

+#### Example:

+Imagine a company where employees belong to different departments.
+When a new software developer joins, they are assigned to the `Developers` group as their primary group.
+However, they also need access to project documentation, so they are added to the `Docs` group as a supplementary group.

 ### 2. Locking a User Account

 Locking a user account prevents the user from logging in without deleting their data or removing their access permanently.
 This is useful for temporarily restricting access.

+#### Example:

+A system administrator needs to temporarily disable access for an employee who is on a long vacation.
+Instead of deleting their account, the admin locks it so that they cannot log in until they return.

 ## Lab Tasks